 TON Executive Order 2020-09 implemented on 12/2/20, further limits gatherings, continues to enforce a nighttime curfew, and enforces other policies to reduce the spread of COVID-19.
-Please review the Executive Order on page 28 of this document.
+Gatherings appear to be the primary cause of outbreaks on the Nation.